-The popularity of sharing just about anything and everything on social media sites has steadily continued to skyrocket, according to at least one elite source, the "slow and painful death of print" is comically referred to as how "Internet Killed the Newspaper Star."
-Back in the day when they actually played music on MTV, this was a clever and ironic twist on the first video ever aired on this channel, "Video Killed The Radio Star" performed by the Buggles way back in the eighties.
+The popularity of sharing just about anything and everything on social media sites has steadily continued to skyrocket, with some referring to the "slow and painful death of print" as how "Internet Killed the Newspaper Star."
+Back in the day when they actually played music on MTV, this was a clever and ironic twist on the first video ever aired on this channel, "Video Killed The Radio Star" performed by the Buggles.
 (Yes, I can remember that far back.)

 Deciding Which Social Media Platform is Best for Your Business